Stuffed Pumpkin Blossoms – From My Garden

 Ingredients

-• Fresh sage – 2 tablespoons, finely chopped
+• 2 tbsp Fresh sage finely chopped

-• Gruyere cheese – 2 tablespoons, grated
+• 2 tbsp Gruyere cheese grated

-• Panko crumbs – 2 tablespoons
+• 2 tbsp Panko crumbs

 • Salt to taste

-• Butter – 2 tablespoons, to saute
+• 2 tbsp Butter to saute

 Instructions

 • Gently prepare blossoms by removing the stigmas located deep in the center of the blossom.
-Set aside while preparing the filling.

-• Whisk together the egg, shallots, sage, cheese, cream, Panko crumbs, salt and nutmeg.
-With a small spoon, fill inside of the prepared blossoms.
-Gently take the tops of each petal and gather them together and give a twist to close the tops.
+With a small spoon, gently spoon the filling inside of the prepared blossoms.
+Carefully take the tops of each petal and gather them together and give a twist to close the tops.

-• Place butter in a medium hot pan.
-When butter starts to brown, gently place flowers in the pan.
 Just a minute or two on one side, then turn them over and put a lid on to cook the center for another minute.
-Remove the lid.
-Once you see a crust begin to form, they are done.

-Stuffed Pumpkin Blossoms
+Sauteed Stuffed Pumpkin Blossoms

 Subscribe